 |The Silver Anniversary logo|

-Searching for superlatives, scribes turned to the Taj Mahal, Shah Jahan's edifice on the Yamuna River in India, perhaps forgetting it was a tomb for his wife.
+Searching for comparators, scribes turned to the Taj Mahal, Shah Jahan's edifice on the Yamuna River in India, perhaps forgetting it was a tomb for the Mughal emperor's wife.

 Stadium construction wasn't how that story started, but that's how it ended, with an ironic coup de grace from the team that integrated baseball.

 |July 21, 1987, St. Louis Cardinals 6, L.A.
 Dodgers 1|

 I knew none of this 30 years ago this week when I made my one and only visit to Dodger Stadium on the second stop of a two-week, six-ballpark road trip.
 (Read about stop one here.)
 Though it was the stadium's 25th anniversary season, the commemorative program and yearbook made no mention of what transpired in the years before the ballpark opened.
 It was a story they had no incentive to publicize or perpetuate and, to be fair, for which they were largely not responsible.

 Much has been written since about what came to be known as the Battle of Chavez Ravine, including a new book published just this year.
 It went something like this:

 Los Angeles was no exception and it was proposed that the Chavez Ravine area be redeveloped into something called Elysian Park Heights.
 The project would include two dozen high-rise apartment buildings and more than 160 two-story residences.